PELVIC FLOOR PROBLEM

 Lilyfield Physio can help you!

-Strengthening your pelvic floor muscles will help you to actively support your bladder and bowel.
-This improves bladder and bowel control and reduces the likelihood of accidentally leaking from your bladder or bowel.
-Like other muscles in your body, your pelvic floor muscles will become stronger with a regular exercise program.
+Strengthening pelvic floor muscles and lower abdomen, will help you to actively support your bladder and bowel.
+This improves urinary and bowel control and reduces the likelihood of accidentally leakage from your bladder or bowel.
+Like other muscles in your body, your pelvic floor muscles can become stronger with a regular exercise program.
 This is important for both men and women.

 If you are experiencing symptoms that could be related to pelvic pain, call our clinic today and our friendly staff will arrange a consultation for you.
 A referral is not necessary, however, your GP may be able to arrange a chronic disease management plan which would entitle you to a medicare rebate.